 Andøya.
 Located right near Harstad and the Lofoten, this island is a perfect place for mountain hiking, searching for fossils, bird watching, going on a whale safari, or fishing.
 But indeed, this place is also pretty good for observing the northern lights!

 Northern Lights In Norway: Advice to Take Into Account

 Whenever you think about going to observe the northern lights in Norway, you should be aware of the numerous difficulties you might face there.
 Here, we have prepared a couple of recommendations that you may find useful for your future journey:

-- In order to get the highest possibility of the northern lights to appear, use the service of Aurora Forecast.
+- In order to get the highest possibility of the northern lights appearing, use the service of Aurora Forecast.

 - Clothing is an important matter when it comes to observing the northern lights, and here you have got the most recommended items of clothing: opt for many layers of thin clothes with at least one item made of wool, a thick coat for the winter season, very warm socks along with winter boots, hat, and gloves.
 Don’t think about fashion in this case.